carbon-language/carbon-lang/llvm/docs/CodingStandards.rst

   // License.
 See LICENSE.TXT for details.
   //
   //===----------------------------------------------------------------------===//
-  //
+  ///
+  /// \file
-  // This file contains the declaration of the Instruction class, which is the
+  /// \brief This file contains the declaration of the Instruction class, which is
-  // base class for all of the VM instructions.
+  /// the base class for all of the VM instructions.
-  //
+  ///
   //===----------------------------------------------------------------------===//

 A few things to note about this particular format: The "``-*- C++ -*-``" string